spdk/spdk/doc/jsonrpc.md

 ### notify_get_notifications {#notify_get_notifications}

 Request notifications.
-Returns array of notifications that happend since the specified id (or first that is available).
+Returns array of notifications that happened since the specified id (or first that is available).

 Notice: Notifications are kept in circular buffer with limited size.
 Older notifications might be inaccessible due to being overwritten by new ones.